automeow/autoini/README.md

 ## Config

-Autoini will always parse lines in a string by \n, but you can choose the new line string using:
+Autoini will always parse lines in a string/file by \n, but you can choose how Autoini writes a new line using:
 ```ruby
 Autoini.newline = "\r\n"
 ```